amitxv/PC-Tuning/docs/building.md

     mkdir "%MOUNT_DIR%"
     ```

-- If the environment variables are configured correctly, the commands below should return **true**
+- If the environment variables are configured correctly, the commands below should display ``true``

     ```bat
     if exist "%EXTRACTED_ISO%\sources\install.wim" (echo true) else (echo false)